shayanea/borzolini/README.md

 - **Body**: 400 weight
 - **Mobile-first**: Responsive font scaling

-## 🐱 The Borzolini Story
+## 🐾 The Borzolini Story

-Borzolini was inspired by **Borzolini**, a cat whose healthcare journey highlighted the need for:
+Borzolini was inspired by **Borzolini**, a beloved companion whose healthcare journey highlighted the need for:

 - Breed-specific care guidance
 - Easy access to specialized veterinarians
 - Reliable clinic quality information
 - Proactive health management

-_"Borzolini isn't just a pet - he's the inspiration and beta tester for the future of cat healthcare!"_
+_"Borzolini isn't just a companion - they're the inspiration and beta tester for the future of pet healthcare!"_

 ## 🚀 Deployment